Your cart

 That’s how the emcees linked, through a Wu-Tang blessing, so to speak.
 Without a doubt, it was the beginning of a strong bond, which came out of the mutual respect both Marci and Ka got immediately for each other’s work.
 It grew up to the point where Marciano was literally instrumental in keeping the beat-making and rhyming spark alive in his Brownsville friend.
 You can hear some of Roc’s influence in Ka’s Grief Pedigree, in your opinion?

 Making extra noises in the industry with the releases of their sophomore albums, in the last ten years or so both Marci and Ka have slowly but surely established themselves as household names in the game.
-If Roc has become THE reference for hardcore street rap, Ka is renown for his thought-provoking slow-flow and poignant lyrics.
+If Roc became THE reference for hardcore street rap, Ka would be renowned for his thought-provoking slow flow and poignant lyrics.
+His reflections on life in the inner cities, and the positive attitude of a street survivor gave him the ears and attention of an international crowd, way further than his hometown in Brownsville.

-The collaborations with producers as Preservation and Animoss brought his vision to new heights, strengthening his status as a lyrical wordsmith of the highest calibre.
-The fans worldwide know what time is it when a new album from Ka drops, and the wait is always up to par.
+The collaborations with producers such as Preservation and Animoss brought his vision to new heights, strengthening his status as a lyrical wordsmith of the highest calibre.
+Fans worldwide knew what time it was when a new album from Ka dropped, and the wait was always up to par.

 As far as the evolution of their sound, it suffices to say that both their approach to production and musical selection followed consistent and coherent paths over time, with peculiar differences and striking similarities.